ESchae/SimilarSoundSearch/README.md

 Once presented with the results you can decide if you want to listen to the sounds directly from the terminal, perform a new query or exit.

+Click on the picture below to see how it works (you will be redirected to the video):
 [![IMAGE ALT TEXT HERE](https://rawgit.com/ESchae/SimilarSoundSearch/master/usage.png)](https://drive.google.com/open?id=0B6VVRLCLJYT9djM3S041RllKZWM)